-If you've been to Nice before or are following advice in an old guidebook, note that the former airport buses 98 and 99 are no longer in service.
+If you've been to Nice before 2019 or are following advice in an old guidebook, note that the former airport buses 98 and 99 are no longer in service.
 Now, it's all about Nice tramways.
-As of June 2019, tramway Ligne 2 connects Airport Terminals 1 and 2 with avenue Jean Medecin in central Nice where there's a connection to Ligne 1.
+Tramway Ligne 2 now connects Airport Terminals 1 and 2 with Port Lympia in central Nice via Jean Medecin and Garibaldi where there's a connection to Ligne 1.
 Ligne 1 takes you to north Nice, the Nice train station, Nice old town and east Nice.

-Local bus No 23 links Terminal 1 with north Nice from 6.10am to 9.35pm.
+Local bus No 12 links Terminal 1 with the Promenade des Arts via the Promenade des Anglais.
 (There's a free shuttle between Terminal 1 and 2).

 At the Airport